Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 Once enrolled, TFTs must complete the following registration requirements:

-If you meet the TFT program eligibility requirements, apply for membership now.
+If you meet the TFT program eligibility requirements, apply for registration now.

 You may be eligible for ASTFT membership if you have: